 Vertical U-Tube Manometer

-The pressure difference in a vertical U-Tube manometer can be expressed as
+The pressure difference measured by a vertical U-Tube manometer can be calculated as

 pd = γ h